cbeitzell/run_analysis/README.md

 * data.table

 <p>After the data is unzipped, the script should be run from top level of the filder, not within "UCI HAR Dataset" folder.
 Running the script will create the RunAnalysis.txt file into the "UCI HAR Dataset" directory.</p>
+<p> Contained within the "UCI HAR Dataset" directory are the files necessary to process the data.
+At the top level are the features.txt and activity_labels.txt file.
+These contain the label and index numbers for the variables int eh data sets, and the activity definitions.
+Also residing within the directory are the train and test directories.
+These directories hold the data sets for the training and testing respectivaly. </p>
+<p>Under th train directory is the X_train.txt file for the actual normalized data set, the y_train.txt which provides the activity reference for each vector in the data set, and the subject_train which contains the Subject ID for each vector.</p>
+<p>Under th test directory is the X_test.txt file for the actual normalized data set, the y_test.txt which provides the activity reference for each vector in the data set, and the subject_test which contains the Subject ID for each vector.</p>

+* UCI HAR Dataset/features.txt - contains the variable labels and column indexes
+* UCI HAR Dataset/activity_labels.txt - contains the activities and reference numbers.
+* UCI HAR Dataset/train/subject_train.txt - contains the subject id number for each vector in X_train.txt
+* UCI HAR Dataset/train/X_train.txt - contains the normalized data set from the experiment.
+* UCI HAR Dataset/train/y_train.txt - contains the activity reference number for each vector in X_train.txt
+* UCI HAR Dataset/test/subject_test.txt - contains the subject id number for each vector in X_test.txt
+* UCI HAR Dataset/test/X_test.txt - contains the normalized data set from the experiment.
+* UCI HAR Dataset/test/y_test.txt - contains the activity reference number for each vector in X_test.txt

 <p>The run_analysis function first changes the directory to "UCI HAR Dataset".
 It the reads in the features.txt file, which contains the listing of column vector and raw variable descriptions.</p>
 ```
 featureDef <- read.table("features.txt")
 ```
 <p> Next it creates a data frame from the feature variable name, filtering all but the mean() and std() variables.
 This will be used later to filter out the data sets needed.
 The filtering is done by the use of the grepl function, and regex expressions.</p>
+<p>The assignment called for the filtering of mean and standard variation variables.
+This was interrepted to be strictly mean() and std() variables.
+The frequency mean (meanFreq) variable was not included as one of the mean variables, because it is a measurement used to find the center/mean of a frequency, not the mean on the data collected.
+In addition the angle(..gravityMean) were also excluded, as the angle variables would be a measurement of angle between two vectors, and not strictly the mean of a the measured data.</p>
 ```
 meanStdList <- featureDef[grepl("^.*mean..$|^.*std..$|^.*mean..-[XYZ]$|^.*std..-[XYZ]$",featureDef$V2, perl = TRUE),]
 ```
 <p>Continuing with a setup of data and labels the code replaces the existing raw variable names with some more readable names.
 This is done with the gsub command.
 It was the most forward method, without editing every single variable.
-Essentially the idea was to expand the smaller names to the larger.
-There was no rearranging</p>
+Essentially the idea was to expand the smaller names to the larger.</p>
 ```
 featureDef$V2 <- gsub("^f","Frequency.",gsub("^t","Time.",gsub("[:():]","",featureDef$V2)))
 featureDef$V2 <- gsub("std","Standard.Deviation",gsub("mean","Mean",gsub("[:():]","",featureDef$V2)))